About the USFWS Socioeconomic Profiles Tool

 Like EPS and PAR, the U.S. Fish and Wildlife Service Socioeconomic Profile tool uses data from the Bureau of Labor Statistics, Bureau of the Census, U.S. Department of Commerce, and other credible public sources.

 What areas are included in the U.S. Fish and Wildlife Service Socioeconomic Profile tool?

 What is the purpose of the tool?

-Agency staff and others can use the tool to run consistent reports over time, and track changes on individual or multiple Service units.
+Agency staff and others can use the tool to access socioeconomic data over time, and track changes on individual or multiple Service units.

 What is the geographic scope?

 A primary advantage of the U.S. Fish and Wildlife Service Socioeconomic Profile tool is standardized analysis using continuously updated data.
-With the tool’s user interface, agency staff and other users can quickly reference their Service area(s) of interest and run reports that are spatially relevant, without having to identify administrative boundaries or socioeconomic geographies.
-The default county list is also easy to modify, allowing users to add or remove counties as needed.
+With the tool’s user interface, agency staff and other users can quickly reference their Service area(s) of interest and explore relevant data.
+The area for which data are reported is easy to modify, allowing users to add or remove places as needed.